Lightning-AI/litgpt/tutorials/download_model_weights.md

 ### 2. Download Model Weights

-To download the weights for a specific model, use the `--repo_id` argument.
-Replace `<repo_id>` with the model's repository ID.
+To download the weights for a specific model provide a `<repo_id>` with the model's repository ID.
 For example:

 ```bash
 litgpt download <repo_id>